Understanding the Significance of Essential Amino Acids

 How can I ensure I get enough essential amino acids?

-You can obtain essential amino acids through a balanced diet rich in protein sources such as meat, fish, dairy, and plant-based foods like quinoa and soy.
+You can obtain essential amino acids through a balanced diet rich in protein sources, such as meat, fish, dairy products, and plant-based foods like quinoa and soy.

 What is the optimal timing for consuming essential amino acids?